Skills

 my-skill/

-├── SKILL.md # Required: frontmatter + instructions
+├── SKILL.md # Required: instructions; YAML frontmatter is recommended

 ├── scripts/ # Optional: executable scripts